ottter/ctf/mgactf-2020/mga-war/cyan-magenta-leader.md

 ## Solution

-These ones were easy (except for the 4th one which I left off).
+These ones were easy except for the last one.

 1 - Check the .css